This post may contain affiliate links. See our disclosure policy.

-This Slow Cooker Pizza Bake has all of the favorite flavors of pizza in a hearty pasta dish.
-I like the convenience of being able to make it ahead of time.
-It doesn’t cook that long in the slow cooker, just two or three hours.
-I like to put it in the slow cooker just before picking the kids up from school.
-It frees up that hectic dinner time rush to spend on homework or running errands, or maybe even relaxing for a little while with a good book – wouldn’t that be nice!
+This Crockpot Pizza Bake has all of the favorite flavors of pizza in a hearty pasta dish.
+I love the convenience of being able to make it ahead of time.
+It doesn’t cook that long in the Crockpot, just two or three hours.
+Toss all the ingredients in the crockpot just before picking the kids up from school.
+This frees up that hectic dinner time rush to spend on homework or running errands, or maybe even relaxing for a little while with a good book – wouldn’t that be nice!

-Slow Cooker Pizza Bake
+Crockpot Pizza Bake

 - In a large skillet, crumble and cook sausage until it is browned on the outside.
 Add onion and mushrooms.
 Continue to cook until sausage is no longer pink in the middle.

-- Layer ingredients in the following order: 1/3 of sausage/onion/mushroom mixture, 1 cup sauce, 1/3 of cooked pasta, 1 cup cheese, 1/3 of pepperoni slices, 1/3 olives.
+- Layer ingredients in the following order: ⅓ of sausage/onion/mushroom mixture, 1 cup sauce, ⅓ of cooked pasta, 1 cup cheese, ⅓ of pepperoni slices, ⅓ olives.

 - Repeat layers until ingredients are all used.
 On the 3rd layer, use 2 cups of cheese.
 This makes the top extra cheesy and it will look like the top of a pizza.